Father’s Day Gift Edit

 For the match-going dad.
 Our Co-Ords are perfect for the dad who dedicates his weekend to the footy.
 Smart enough that he’s going to be by far the best-dressed of his mates at the match, casual enough that he’s not going to look like the club chairman trying to win over the fans by sitting among them in the stands.

 For the summer wedding dad.
 When you’re a dad with adult kids, the summer weddings come thick and fast.
 Many a dad struggles with the summer wedding.
 They wear their best (and only) suit, they’re too hot within minutes, they can’t take their jacket off because they’re already sweating buckets, they drink pints to cool themselves down, they get carried away when Bryan Adams comes on at the reception disco, their blood is now 95% Peroni because of the sweating and dehydration, they decide to join your mum in belting out the Grease Megamix, they pass out on the hotel foyer couch.

 Save your dad.
 Get him our Forest Linen Suit.
 For god’s sake.

 The Holiday Dad

 For the European city break dad.
 If your dad likes cutting about Europe, taking in a bit of culture, and ordering tapas and cicchetti for the whole table because he’s proudly learned how to say “per favore” and “grazie” on the flight over, this is the fit for him.
 God bless the European city break dads.

 The Stylish Dad

 Zaddy drip.
 Is it weird to call your own dad a zaddy?
 Maybe.
 No point denying it, though, is there.
 Weirder to deny it.
-Just buy him the brown Casa Picante, say, “Dad, you’re a straight up zaddy,” and hand it over.
+Just buy him a Cuban Collared Shirt, say, “Dad, you’re a straight up zaddy,” and hand it over.
 He’ll thank you.